Last Updated on

 Regardless of what tools you decide to feature on your team, automation is still the key to success.
 The Cloud offers an environment where automation is welcomed.
-Which means it’s a more reliable, and robust system, which at the end of the day, means fewer tasks are wasting time – therefore, faster deployment to market.
+This means it’s a more reliable, and robust system, which at the end of the day, means fewer tasks are wasting time – therefore, faster deployment to market.

 DevOps teams actually have an arsenal of tools and activities that this can be used for.
 From server management to operation system management.
 As well as managing CI/CD pipelines, deployment, report generation, testing, and debugging.

 2) Effective Monitoring

 “Have you turned it off and on again?”

 The problem is that without adequate monitoring procedures in place, finding issues can be a real pain in the neck.
 To put it mildly, which is another advantage of hosting DevOps in the Cloud.

 Cloud providers always look for ways where they can offer a centralized collection of tools and services, including monitoring and reporting services.